Pyomo/pyomo/doc/OnlineDocs/explanation/developer_utils/config.rst

     >>> print(config['iteration limit'])
     30

-For convenience, ConfigDict objects support read/write access via attributes (with spaces in the declaration names replaced by underscores):
+For convenience, :class:`ConfigDict` objects support read/write access via attributes (with spaces in the declaration names replaced by underscores):